wangqingbaidu/bangu/README.md

 # bangu 盘古
-This project is about smart ehouse which base on python, I use Raspberry to get senor data and GPIO to display message .
-Also it can simply display on screen through a website which is based on Django.
+This project is about smart ehouse which base on python, I use [Raspberry pi](https://www.raspberrypi.org/) to get senor data and GPIO to display message .
+Also it can be simply displayed on screen through a website which is based on Django.

 You can contact me via email : 564326047@qq.com(wangqingbaid)